The Price of Closing the 'Value Gap': How the Music Industry Hacked EU Copyright Reform

 Date Written: June 30, 2019

 Sweeping changes are coming to copyright law in the European Union.
-Following four years of negotiations, the European Parliament in April 2019 approved the final text of the Digital Single Market Directive (DSMD).
-EU member states now have two years to transpose its provisions into domestic law.
-The new directive, which is the most substantial change to EU copyright law in a generation, contains provisions for enhancing cross-border access to content available through digital subscription services, enabling new uses of copyrighted works for education and research, and, most controversially, 'clarifying' the role of online services in the distribution of copyrighted works.
+Following four years of negotiations, the European Parliament in April 2019 approved the final text of the Digital Single Market (DSM) Directive.
+The new directive contains provisions for enhancing cross-border access to content available through digital subscription services, enabling new uses of copyrighted works for education and research, and, most controversially, “clarifying” the role of online services in the distribution of copyrighted works.

 Keywords: copyright, intermediary liability, value gap, European Union, E-Commerce Directive, Digital Single Market Copyright Directive